-When hauling a trailer, respect the maximum hauling capacity indicated on the label on the hitch.
+When hauling a trailer, respect the maximum hauling capacity indicated on the label on the hitch and mentioned in SPECIFICATIONS.

 Hang Tag

 This vehicle comes with a hang tag and labels containing important safety information.

 Any person who rides this vehicle should read and understand this information before riding.